Edward Long (historian)

-Early life
+Life and career

 Long was the fourth son of Samuel Long (1700–1757) of Longville, Jamaica, son of Charles Long MP, and his wife Mary Tate, born 23 August 1734 at St. Blazey, in Cornwall.
 His great-grandfather, Samuel Long, had arrived on the island in 1655 as a lieutenant in the English army of conquest, and the family established itself as part of the island's governing planter elite.
 His sister, Catherine Maria Long, married Sir Henry Moore, 1st Baronet (Governor of Jamaica), and Long, in Jamaica from 1757, became his private secretary.

 In 1752, Long became a law student at Gray's Inn, and from 1757 until 1769 he was resident in Jamaica.
 During this period he explored inside the Riverhead Cave, the Runaway Bay Caves and the Green Grotto.
 He was judge in the local vice admiralty court, and briefly Speaker of the Assembly, elected 13 September 1768.
 Long moved permanently to England, in 1769, for health reasons.
 Long died in 1813.
 He was a polygenist who claimed that the White race was a different species to the Black race.